coredns/coredns.io/content/plugins/geoip.md

 +++
 title = "geoip"
-description = "*geoip* Lookup maxmind geoip2 databases using the client IP, then add associated geoip data to the context request." weight = 21 tags = ["plugin", "geoip"] categories = ["plugin"] date = "2023-02-07T20:00:01.877182"
+description = "*geoip* Lookup `.mmdb` ([MaxMind db file format](https://maxmind.github.io/MaxMind-DB/)) databases using the client IP, then add associated geoip data to the context request." weight = 21 tags = ["plugin", "geoip"] categories = ["plugin"] date = "2025-12-11T04:36:33.87733812"
 +++

 ## Description

-The *geoip* plugin add geo location data associated with the client IP, it allows you to configure a [geoIP2 maxmind database](https://dev.maxmind.com/geoip/docs/databases) to add the geo location data associated with the IP address.
+The *geoip* plugin allows you to enrich the data associated with Client IP addresses, e.g. geoip information like City, Country, and Network ASN.
+GeoIP data is commonly available in the `.mmdb` format, a database format that maps IPv4 and IPv6 addresses to data records using a binary search tree.

-The data is added leveraging the *metadata* plugin, values can then be retrieved using it as well, for example:
+The data is added leveraging the *metadata* plugin, values can then be retrieved using it as well.

+**Longitude example:**

 ```go
 import (